ToonWeyens/PB3D/README.md

 * There seems to be an error in energy reconstruction.
 * Time is not stopped and started any more in output_ops.
 * POST driver was doing some work twice.
 This has been removed.
-* Slightly changed "calc_E" to avoid segmentation faults in intel compilers caused by large temporary arrays.
+* Slightly changed 'calc_E' to avoid segmentation faults in intel compilers caused by large temporary arrays.
-* Fixed a bug for "compare_tor_pos" with multiple processes: RZ_0 was not broadcasted.
+* Fixed a bug for 'compare_tor_pos' with multiple processes: RZ_0 was not broadcasted.
-* If no solution is found for "compare_tor_pos", the difference is set to 0 and a warning is displayed'
+* If no solution is found for 'compare_tor_pos', the difference is set to 0 and a warning is displayed'

 ## 1.86:
 * Fixed a bug where no solution variables were found if the first level failed.